Scalar-induced gravitational waves in spatially covariant gravity: Energy density of SIGWs

 We follow the formalism of \citep{Kohri:2018awv} and write the power spectrum of tensor perturbations as

 where $u=(t+s+1)/2$ and $v=(t-s+1)/2.$ Since $C_{1}^{(1)}$ is absent in the kernel, we will use the parameters

 and $C_{i}^{(3)}$ in the following sections, which we all assume to be small parameters.
-We also discuss different choices of coefficients.
-Each time, we vary a particular subset of coefficients and set the others to vanish.
-In addition, keep in mind that we have introduced two constraints on the coefficients (\ref{RDcondition}) and (\ref{eq:GW speed}), as discussed earlier.
-We use (\ref{RDcondition}) to restrict the value of $C_{1}^{(1)}$ and use (\ref{eq:GW speed}) to restrict our choices of parameters.
+We thus take $|\beta_{i}|\ll1$ and $|C_{i}^{(3)}|\ll1$ as a controlled expansion around GR.
+The admissible coefficient space is not arbitrary.
+The radiation-era background requires the constraint (\ref{RDcondition}), and we additionally impose the luminal tensor condition (\ref{eq:GW speed}).

-In the following we will show the fractional energy density $\varOmega_{\mathrm{GW}}$ of SIGWs.
+In the following, we vary one particular subset of coefficients at a time, and set others to their GR values or to zero.
+This will diagnose which SCG terms dominantly reshape the fractional energy density $\varOmega_{\mathrm{GW}}$ of SIGWs.
 We will discuss two cases of the primordial spectrum for the scalar perturbation, one is the monochromatic spectrum, the other is the log-normal spectrum.